-Trump brings 'Make America Great Again' rally to West Virginia
+Trump brings ‘Make America Great Again’ rally to West Virginia

 President Trump is again stumping for GOP congressional candidates, and touting his MAGA successes, this time at a Saturday night rally in Wheeling.

 This latest Trump rally is intended to help mobilize support for GOP candidates including U.S. Senate nominee Patrick Morrisey, the state’s attorney general.
-Morrisey is challenging the Democratic incumbent, Joe Manchin, who’s facing a tough re-election battle in a state Trump won by 42 percentage points in 2016.
+Morrisey is challenging the Democratic incumbent, Joe Manchin, who’s facing a tough reelection battle in a state Trump won by 42 percentage points in 2016.

 Trump last visited West Virginia a month ago for a rally in Charleston, as KDKA reported.